mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 - _Disclosing of fees_ can be used for use cases in which the Payee FSP wants to subsidize the transaction in some use cases; for  example, Cash-In at another FSP's agent.

-The _Non-Disclosing of fees_ mode should be the standard supported way of quoting in most schemes. _Disclosing of fees_ might be used in some schemes; for example, a scheme in which a dynamic fee structure is used and a FSP wants the ability to subsidize the Cash-In use case based on the dynamic cost.
+The _Non-Disclosing of fees_ mode should be the standard supported way of quoting in most schemes. _Disclosing of fees_ might be used in some schemes; for example, a scheme in which a dynamic fee structure is used and an FSP wants the ability to subsidize the Cash-In use case based on the dynamic cost.

 In addition, the Payer can decide if the amount should be _Receive amount_ or _Send amount_.